 - Meat, such as minced lamb, minced beef, or sausage

-- Plant-based protein like tofu or tempeh
+- Plant-based proteins like tofu or tempeh

 - Cheese, especially crumbled feta, queso fresco and halloumi add creaminess to shakshuka